10xjs/ms-webpack/README.md

 ### Referencing compiled files in templates

-metalsmith-webpack populates metalsmith metadata with the output file paths from webpack.
+ms-webpack populates metalsmith metadata with the output file paths from webpack.
 If your output file names are dynamic, this provides a way to automatically resolve them in your template.

 `metadata.webpack.assets` maps of all source file names to their corresponding output files. eg:
 ```js